Quick Answer

 - Can look generic without customization

 MagicSchool is purpose-built for educators with 60+ AI tools specifically for teaching tasks.
 From IEP generation to rubric creation, it saves teachers hours while maintaining pedagogical quality and alignment with standards.
+It is FERPA-compliant, making it safe for student data.

 - Education-specific AI tools